 The excitement surrounding the program has continued to build in the stands as well.
 The Braves have led the Peach Belt Conference in home attendance average in two of the last three seasons, and welcomed a league-best 21,621 fans through the turnstiles of the English E. Jones Center in 2014-15.
 UNCP's 102-91 victory over PBC Regular Season Champion USC Aiken in the regular season finale attracted a school record 3,045 fans, while its 91-68 victory over Francis Marion in early February brought more than 2,500 fans through the turnstiles of its home arena.
 More than 2,000 fans were in attendance to witness victories over Fayetteville State (2,015) and Flagler (2,473) last season.

-Miller will be entering his sixth season as head coach at UNC Pembroke and his 23rd year overall in college coaching.
+Miller will be entering his seventh season as head coach at UNC Pembroke and his 24th year overall in college coaching.
 Prior to his arrival at UNC Pembroke, he spent several seasons with some of the nation’s most elite head coaches.
 Miller came to Pembroke following a four-year stint (2004-08) as both an assistant coach and associate head coach for Missouri State where he helped lead the Bears to a cumulative 80-49 record, including a trio of postseason National Invitation Tournament appearances, under head coach Barry Hinson.
 During Miller’s time at Missouri State, they registered 22 wins in 2005-06 and 2006-07, while tallying a second place finish in the Missouri Valley Conference in 2005-06 and a third place finish in the latter.
 Missouri State had an average RPI of 36 from 2005-2007, finishing as high as 21 in 2006.